AanZee/conventions/html/README.md

 # HTML

 ## BEM
-To structure our components we use the [BEM](https://en.bem.info/method/naming-convention/) methodology.
+Structure your components with the [BEM methodology](https://en.bem.info/method/naming-convention/).
+See [the CSS conventions part](/css/README.md#selector-names-should-follow-bem-methodology-honed-by-nicolas-gallagher) for some of the advantages.

 ## HTML alignment